 A no claims discount (NCD) is a familiar item in motor insurance.
 It is a discount you get for not having made a claim over a given period of time, usually 12 months.
 This can result in your insurance provider rewarding you with a lower premium, though it is not guaranteed because your premium is based on other factors as well.

-Some building insurance companies include an NCD within their policy terms – others do not.
+Some building insurance companies include an NCD within their policy terms – while others do not.

 You can hire a professional surveyor to calculate the cost of rebuilding your home.